ARTISTS-IN-RESIDENCE

 For more information on this program and The Performance Project @ University Settlement, please email arts@universitysettlement.org.

-Over the course of this year-long residency, we work with our AIR to nurture both their creative work and their relationships with our artist cohorts, Settlement staff and Settlement participants.
+Throughout the residency, we work with our AIRs to nurture both their creative work and their relationships with our artist cohorts, Settlement staff and Settlement participants.
 Together we collaboratively build the skills and scaffolding needed to support creative risk-taking and authentic relationship-building.

 Artists-in-Residence receive…